 - The presentation will share the latest techniques for performing employee performance reviews.

-Write out your learning objective so that you'll keep it in mind while writing the rest of the presentation.
+Write out your learning objective so that you'll keep it in mind while writing the rest of the presentation about education.

 Step 2.
 Write an Outline for Key Ideas